industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 $ cd DESDEO
 ```

-1.  _workspace_ is just a directory where we want to store the direcotry
+1.  _workspace_ is just a directory where we want to store the directory
     containing our fork. this is just an example, we can use any directory we want.

 It is highly recommended to use the SSH url.
 This requires setting up a